prajotsurey/tumblr-clone-client/README.md

-# Tumbl clone Frontend built using Typescript, NextJs, TailwindCSS and Apollo-graphql.
+# Tumblr clone Frontend built using Typescript, NextJs, TailwindCSS and Apollo-graphql.
 [Website](https://polar-falls-76219.herokuapp.com/)

 This project is the frontend for a Tumblr clone.